Top 5 Udemy Alternatives For Students To Learn In-Demand Skills

 I like to think of this platform as the “Who would you invite to a dinner party, living or dead” question.

-The insights are what I imagine you might get if you sat down for food and picked their brains on a topic, which is really interesting but you aren't going to get the skills to get hired as a chef (or any job) by learning on here.
+The insights are what I imagine you might get if you sat down for food and picked their brains on a topic.
+This means that the content is really interesting but you aren't going to get the skills to get hired as a chef (or any job) by learning on here.
+You will however, be entertained.

 #4.
 LinkedIn Learning